Resources for Siblings Whose Sibling Has an Illness or Injury

 In fact, emerging research shows that nearly 25% of siblings of a hospitalized child will develop symptoms of pediatric traumatic stress (PTS).
 And 50% of siblings of cancer patients develop symptoms of PTSD, a rate almost equal to mothers (51%), and higher than the patients themselves.

-Siblings of ill or injured children are in a uniquely vulnerable position.
+Siblings who have a brother or sister with an illness or injury are in a uniquely vulnerable position.
 They are left to straddle two worlds, having to maintain their regular activities and be “normal” outside, while navigating an often-terrifying experience at home.
 In addition to their own fear and worry, they must cope with drastic changes to their family and routine.
 They may feel confused, upset, numb, jealous or even guilty.

 Unfortunately, parents, and the community that surround them, often are so focused on the ill/injured child that siblings get left behind.
 Due to limited time and resources, they can feel forgotten or abandoned, with little direction as to how to navigate this experience.
 Additionally, most support programs focus primarily on the child in treatment.
 In fact, 48% of hospitals in the U.S. do not offer services to siblings.